Unreimbursed Medical Expenses in Utah

 Written verification matters

-What Counts as an Unreimbursed Medical Expense
+What Counts as an Unreimbursed Medical Expense?

 Parents sometimes use the phrase “medical bill” too broadly.
 In practice, some expenses are clearly covered by the order, some are clearly outside it, and some sit in a gray area where the wording of the order and the facts matter a great deal.